 The interventions engineered here are designed to operate at the behavioral level, not the thinking level.
 They are designed to be executable under cognitive load in the actual conditions of your workdays, not just in the calm, reflective moments when behavior is easiest to manage.

-Pillar 3 - Behavioral Integration - The sustainment pillar.
+Pillar 3 — Behavioral Integration

-Behavioral Integration works at the level of reinforcement, environment design, and social accountability, the three mechanisms that behavioral neuroscience and behavioral psychology identify as most powerful in making new patterns durable.
+Behavioral Integration works at the level of reinforcement, environment design, and social accountability — the three mechanisms that behavioral neuroscience and behavioral psychology identify as most powerful in making new patterns durable.
 It addresses the conditions under which old patterns are most likely to resurface and builds the structural supports that make new patterns the path of least resistance rather than the path of most effort.

-Here are a few selected scientific references that directly support the core claims of Applied Behavioral Engineering™.
+A selection of scientific references that directly support the core claims of Applied Behavioral Engineering™.